authgear/authgear-server/docs/spec.md

 The signature is calculated as the hex encoded value of HMAC-SHA256 of the request body.

-The signature is included in the header `x-skygear-body-signature:`.
+The signature is included in the header `x-authgear-body-signature:`.

 > For advanced end-to-end security scenario, some network admin may wish to
 > use mTLS for authentication.
 It is not supported at the moment.